 Center Hill Lake is a favorite fishing area, but it also offers a variety of other recreational opportunities.
 The reservoir is 58 meters deep at its deepest point, with a surface area of around 7,300 hectares.

 Center Hill Lake, located near Smithville, was initially constructed for flood control and electricity generation.
 It is still a critical flood control reservoir in the area today.
-With this, it also provides a great view of the hills of Tennessee and hence makes its name in the best lakes in Tennessee.
+With this, it also provides a great view of the hills of Tennessee and hence makes its name in the best lakes.

 14. Douglas Lake

 Lake, surrounded by mountains and rolling hills, offers a range of year-round activities such as boating, fishing, camping, and swimming.
 In the Great Smoky Mountains’ foothills, Douglas Lake attracts more than 1.7 million tourists each year.
 Rankins Bottom is home to some of East Tennessee’s top birding spots.